HigherOrderCO/hvm-64/README.md

 compile target for high-level languages seeking massive parallelism.

-HVM-Core will be used as the compile target for [HVM](https://github.com/higherorderco/hvm) on its upcoming update.
+HVM-Core will be used as the compile target for [HVM](https://github.com/higherorderco/hvm1) on its upcoming update, available at [HVM-lang](https://github.com/higherorderco/hvm-lang)

 ## Usage